csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 ### Multi-Source Make

-- Commands can be anything; usually they are g++ to compile or link.
+- Commands can be anything; usually they are g++ commands to compile or link.

 - Commands can be multiline, use tabs

 - Other tools:
   - `makedepend` -- Finds dependencies for your program.
-  - `configure` -- Finds libraries your program make need.
+  - *GNU Autoconf* -- Generates a script for your project (`./configure`) that detects libraries your program may use and generates a make file.

 - We are going to focus only on `make` for this class.